 Please get in touch if you would like a soundtrack for your project.
 This is an area I'm very interested in being a part of.
-Please check out my sample music for an idea of the sort of music I have created in the past.
+Check out my sample music for an idea of the sort of music I have created in the past.

 Feel free to check out "Ion Stream" on all the streaming platforms if you would like to get an idea of what music I have created in the past.
 But if you have any queries please contact me.
 I could provide you with a demo before purchasing tracks from me.